ros/console_bridge/QUALITY_DECLARATION.md

 ## Platform Support [6]

-Is not publicly stated the platforms supported by `libconsole-bridge-dev`.
+It is not publicly stated which platforms are supported by `libconsole-bridge-dev`.

 ## Security